hxlnt/nobadmemories.com/src/render/posts/for-three-weeks-i-wrote-down-every-question-i-asked-the-internet.html.md

 keyimg: '/img/plant.jpeg'
 ---

 Have you ever opened up your internet browsing history and been... eheh, *shocked* by the sheer number of things you look up in a given day?
 One innocent click a few hours ago somehow turned into a weird Wikipedia rabbit hole.
-Twenty, thirty links later, you're looking up Tom Collins recipes, electronic schematic diagrams for obsolete fax machines, and the history of silent films.
+Twenty, thirty links later, you're looking up brownie recipes, electronic schematic diagrams for obsolete fax machines, and the history of silent films.

 As a person with eclectic and sometimes niche interests, I was curious to learn about my browsing habits in a personal, homegrown way.
 What do I wonder about in the course of a day or week?
 What do I actually learn?
 Do my questions thrown into the internet void ever get an answer?